Clara Liberman

-Career
+Biography

 In 2021, she joined the Marc Reuzé training group at Haute Bretagne Athlétisme in Rennes, which included French internationals Léna Kandissounon and Agathe Guillemot.
 In 2022, she became the 2022 French U23 champion over 1500 metres.
 At the 2023 French Athletics Championships, she was runner-up in the 800 metres in 2:02.54, behind Kandissounon, but ahead of Anaïs Bourgoin.

 In February 2024, she won the bronze medal at the 2024 French Indoor Athletics Championships in Miramas, running 2:03.07 to finish behind Bourgoin and Kandissounon.
 In June 2024, she acted as a pacemaker to help her club teammate Agathe Guillemot achieve the automatic qualifying time for the 2024 Paris Olympics in the 1500 metres.
 Later that month, she finished third over 800 metres at the French Athletics Championship in Angers.
 In July 2024, she set a personal best 2:00.16 for the 800 metres whilst running in Rouen.

 In January 2025, she set a new indoor personal best for the 800 metres, running a time of 2:01.56 at the Meeting de Nantes Metropole, a World Athletics Indoor Tour Bronze event, in Nantes, France.
-The following month, she won her first French national title winning over that distance at the 2025 French Indoor Athletics Championships in Miramas.
+The following month, she won her first French national title winning over that distance at the 2025 French Indoor Athletics Championships in Miramas, ahead of Charlotte Dumas.
 She was subsequently selected for the 2025 European Athletics Indoor Championships in Appeldoorn, Netherlands where she qualified for the final of the 800 metres.
 She won a silver medal in the final, in a time of 2:02.32 on what was her senior major championships debut for France.